mleduque/modda/README.md

 The comments are optional of course, they are only for the reader.

 ## Limitations

-- Needs weidu accessible on the path
 - Only tested with weidu 247
 - At this point, was only tested on linux
-- Mods that use ACTION_READLN are not handled well (installation is interrupted until the user makes some choice, and reproductibility is not guaranteed)
+- Mods that use `ACTION_READLN` are not handled well (installation is interrupted until the user makes some choice, and reproducibility is not guaranteed)

 ## Errors and warnings